CORN PICKIN’ IN THE 1930’s by Les Kouba

 It is one piece from the set of six (6) prints created by Les Kouba, over the period of 1982 – 1985, known as “The American Classic Series”.
 All prints were published in editions of 2000 plus a few Artist’s Proofs and Printer’s Proofs.

 The titles of the six prints are as follows and they are listed separately:

 THE END OF A CLASSIC ERA

 This is definitely among the finest and most sought after set of prints ever published by Les Kouba.
-Upon a buyer’s request, I can provide either a numbered print or an Artist’s Proof.
+Upon a buyer’s request, I can also provide either a numbered print or an Artist’s Proof.

 Contact us for further information on this print or Les Kouba as we have nearly 300 different images in stock.

 Note the picture of Les Kouba painting one of his famous pieces, “In Shelter”.